curvednebula/curvednebula.com/src/trimaudio/README.md

 Cut unwanted time from the beginning or end of an audio file using an interactive waveform.
 Click or drag the waveform to move the playhead, drag either edge handle to select the part to keep, preview the selection, and export it as Ogg Opus, MP3, M4A AAC, or WAV audio.

-Stereo audio can optionally be mixed down to mono when you export it.
+Convert between supported output formats, select a different bitrate for compressed audio, and optionally mix stereo audio down to mono when you export it.

 Your audio stays on your device and is never uploaded.